lkeme/some-stars/README.md

 *   [chubin/wttr.in](https://github.com/chubin/wttr.in) - :partly\_sunny: The right way to check the weather

 *   [arrow-py/arrow](https://github.com/arrow-py/arrow) - 🏹 Better dates & times for Python

-*   [imWildCat/scylla](https://github.com/imWildCat/scylla) - Intelligent proxy pool for Humans™ to extract content from the internet and build your own Large Language Models in this new AI era

 ## JavaScript